niy42/separated-powers/README.md

     <img src="public/GovernanceSimple_flowchart.png" alt="Schema Protocol" width="100%" height="100%">
   </a>

-Using Governance.sol has a number of important implications
-- There are inherent risks to using token weighted voting in DAO governance.
-To mitigate these risks, the governance logic needs to be adapted.
-- Any adaptation to Governance.sol - either in the core protocol or through added modules - adds complexity: delays, guardian roles, queueing, rage quitting, etc etc. It never stops.

-#### Option 2: Using SeparatedPowers.sol, have role B check decisions of role A
+#### Using SeparatedPowers.sol, have role B check decisions of role A
 - A user with role A proposes a proposal directed at a role restricted external function A. The function allows for including calldata with target contract(s), values(s) and calldata(s).
 - Users with role A vote on this proposal, their votes are not weighted.
 - When the vote passes, nothing happens.
 - A user with role B proposes a proposal directed at a role restricted external function B. The function _only allows for including calldata with target contract(s), values(s) and calldata(s) that have been included in proposals to restricted external function A_.
 - When a user calls external function B it checks if _both_ proposal A and proposal B have passed.
 If this is the case, the external functions calls execute with the values and calldatas included in the proposal.
 - The proposal chain can be made as long as required.

 As a flowchart
   <a href="https://github.com/7Cedars/separated-powers/blob/master/public/SeparatedPowers_flowchart.png">
     <img src="public/SeparatedPowers_flowchart.png" alt="Flowchart Governance.sol" width="100%" height="100%">
   </a>

+### What are the implication of each governance approach?
+#### Using Governance.sol
+- There are inherent risks to using token weighted voting in DAO governance.
+To mitigate these risks, the governance logic needs to be adapted.
+- Any adaptation to Governance.sol - either in the core protocol or through added modules - adds complexity: delays, guardian roles, quadratic voting, queueing, rage quitting, etc etc. It never stops.

-Using SeparatedPowers.sol has a number of important implications
+#### Using SeparatedPowers.sol
 - The execute function in SeparatedPowers cannot be called directly, it can only be called through external restricted functions.
 - External restricted functions need to be whitelisted within SeparatedPowers, otherwise calls revert.
 - External functions do not have to be called through proposals, if the function allows they can also be called directly.
 They are always role restricted though.
 - External functions can restrict what target contract(s), values(s) or calldata(s) are allowed to be included.
 They can have any custom logic (delays, timed executions, randomisation, etc).
 In short, they allow for including any type of governance logic.
 - The latter implies that any added complexity to governance processes is placed among external restricted functions.
 The governance protocol itself does not become more complex.

-#### Characteristics and naming of 'external restricted functions'
+### External restricted functions as Laws
 External restricted function have the following characteristics:
 - They apply to a subsection of a community.
 - They give this sub-community specific privileges to call outside functions.